 01 of 10

-These walkway landscaping pictures may provide you with design ideas for your own yard.
-My photos of walkways show examples of the variety of materials used for walkways (paths).
-Walkways may be curved or straight, and some builders select the construction material so as to match or complement the home to which the walkway leads.
+These walkway landscaping pictures may provide you with design ideas for your yard.
+The walkway photos show examples of the variety of materials used for walkways (paths).
+Walkways may be curved or straight, and some builders select the construction material to match or complement the home to which the walkway leads.

 02 of 10